All posts

 The pitfalls of transpilation: class inheritance in Javascript

-Itās 2018 and modern build pipelines have become quite standard across front-end projects.
-Having a transpiler like Babel to produce browser-agnostic Javascript is the default nowadays so you can write remotely sane Javascript.
-It can be easy to forget that the transpilation process can result in suboptimal results, where unexpected...
+It’s 2018 and modern build pipelines have become quite standard across front-end projects.
+Having a transpiler like Babel to produce browser-agnostic Javascript is the default nowadays so you can writ...

 -